feder240516/db-configuration/README.md

    address).
 However, this doesn't mean it hasn't initiated; in fact, if the last log line says "database system is ready to accept connections", it means that Postgres server was succesfully started.

+## About the sample data

+Sample data is just a little example based on https://github.com/datacharmer/test_db.
+It has just a very small sample of data for a fast setup.